trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 User Settings
 =============

-The "User Settings" option governs the general settings for the desktop session.
-These settings are usually not changed on a frequent basis.
+The :guilabel:`User Settings` option governs the general settings for the desktop session.
+Typically, these settings are infrequently changed.

-The "General Options" entry, seen in :numref:`Figure %s: Lumina General Options <lumina12f>`, is used to govern numerous settings for the desktop experience.
+:guilabel:`General Options`, seen in :numref:`Figure %s <lumina12f>`,
+is used to govern numerous settings for the desktop experience.

 .. _lumina12f: